Unlock the power of alternative medicine

 Homeopathy and naturopathy at a glance

-• Typical uses: health promotion, nutritional support, and lifestyle counselling (naturopathy).
+• Typical uses: health promotion, nutritional support and lifestyle counselling (naturopathy).

 When traditional practices become “alternative”

-Table — quick comparison
+Table — quick comparison of traditional systems

 Traditional Chinese Medicine Acupuncture, herbs, energy balance Use licensed acupuncturists; check herb interactions and product testing

-Homeopathy & Naturopathy Highly diluted remedies; lifestyle and nutrition Limited evidence for disease treatment; ensure screening and avoid replacing proven care
+Homeopathy & Naturopathy Highly diluted remedies; lifestyle and nutrition Limited evidence for disease treatment; ensure medical screening and avoid replacing proven care

 Body-based therapies you’ll see in practice